isaacssemugenyi/nodeVideostream/README.md

 $ git clone https://github.com/zekaf/nodeVideostream.git
 ```

-cd to your ws-videojs-stream directory, and type this:
+cd to your nodeVideostream directory, and type this:

 ```
 $ npm install